barkerest/IntelligentData/README.md

 ## Version History

+* __6.0.5__ 2023-08-17
+  Added ThrowOnAccessLevelViolation property to IntelligentDbContext.
+  When set to true, SaveChanges() will throw a DbUpdateException when a violation is encountered instead of silently removing the violating entity from the change tracker.
 * __6.0.4.2__ 2022-03-25
   Fix EntityUpdateCommands to use transaction connection when provided.
   Fix EntityUpdateCommands to only exclude explicitly provided key properties on insert if they were automatically included.

 * __6.0.3__ 2022-03-17
   Fixed bugs related to ParameterizedSql generation.

 * __6.0.2__ 2022-03-16
   Fix bugs related to closed connections in EntityUpdateCommands.
   Update the testing to be able to test MySql and SqlServer in addition to Sqlite.

 * __6.0.1__ 2022-02-10